mishal089/Strengthening_resilience_potential_assessments/README.md

 Detailed evaluation (file = script_explore_detail_eval_data.Rmd.; data = review_detailed_eval_data.csv) assesses the selected assessments against the remaining criteria.

 The files provided should enable users to reproduce all figures (including supplementary results) and analysis except the map of Meow eco-regions of the world (Figure 2).

+Cite as:
+Gudka M (2024) Data from: Strengthening resilience potential assessments for coral reef management [10.5281/zenodo.10622390]